tk-rusch/DL-HoQMC/README.md

     bash run.sh

 for each experiment.
-This will generate and submit a job-array, where each element corresponce to one neural network in the ensemble.
+This will generate and submit a job-array, where each element corresponce to a neural network in the ensemble.